oist/ecsu-cnru-pce-simulation/README.md

 The command parameters can be explained as follows:

 - `2 agents` with `2 neurons` each, interact on a PCE game.
 We set the evolutionary part of the experiment (using the `pyevolver` library) to use `2 populations` of `24 agents` and `100 generations`.
-- We use `seed 1`.
-This is used **only** in the **evolutionary part of the simulation**, e.g, for determining the initial genotype of the population, the mutation choices, etc...
+- We use `evo_seed 1`.
+This is used **only** in the **evolutionary part of the simulation**, e.g, for determining the initial genotype of the population, and the mutations throughout the generations.
 - We use the arguemnt `--noshuffle` which means that agents in the two populations are **not randomly shuffled** before being paired in the simulation.
 This means that agents in the two populations are always pairwise aligned.
 Although most agents undergo mutation and crossover during evolution, at least 1 agent in each population (the first and best performing one) is part of the "elite" and will be identical in the following generation.
 **This ensures that best performance across subsequent generations will stay identical or will increase (monotonically non-decreasing).**
 - Finally `5 cores` are used for the experiemnt.